ethz-asl/lcd/README.md

 The repository consists of the following packages, *each of which is described in more detail in the associated folder*:
-1. `line_detection`: Package to detect lines in 2D, backproject them in 3D using the depth information, fit planes around them, assign them line types and readjust them in 3D.
+1. `line_detection`: Package to detect lines in 2D, backproject them in 3D using the depth information, fit planes around them and readjust them in 3D.
 2. `line_description`: Package to describe lines (either with _neural-network embeddings_ or with a binary descriptor).
 It is a test-like package mainly developed to allow execution of the entire pipeline (from line extraction, to virtual-camera images extraction and retrieval of neural-network embeddings from a previously-trained model) 'online', i.e., without saving data to disk, but transferring them through ROS.
-Please note that virtual-camera images and embeddings can be retrieved also 'offline' (i.e., saving data to disk and subsequently reading them, without using ROS), by using the scripts in `python` (cf. below).
-The binary descriptor, instead, was only introduced as an initial test for comparison, but it is not meant to be currently used.
+Please note that the virtual-camera images and embeddings can currently only be retrieved 'offline' (i.e., saving data to disk and subsequently reading them, without using ROS), by using the scripts in `python` (cf. below).
+The binary descriptor, instead, was only introduced as an initial test for comparison, but it is not meant to be used currently.
 Indeed, the latter is a regular feature descriptor, whereas _the neural-network embeddings are not descriptors for the line features, but are rather needed to define the clusters for the instances in the embedding space_ (cf. above).
+This package is currently not in use.
-3. `line_ros_utility`: Package containing ROS utilities mainly to allow extraction of lines from ROS bags generated from the SceneNetRGBD or SceneNN datasets (cf. [Datasets](#datasets)).
+3. `line_ros_utility`: Package containing ROS utilities mainly to allow extraction of lines and geometric information from ROS messages generated from the InteriorNet dataset (cf. [Datasets](#datasets)).
 The lines extracted are labelled with ground-truth instance labels and saved (with 2D and 3D info) for later use in the pipeline.
 The package also includes a node to create a histogram of the line lengths and one to launch a test 'online' pipeline to detect, describe and match lines.
 4. `python`: Collection of Python scripts to serve several purposes:
   - Generate virtual-camera images for the detected lines;
-  - Generate data (*pickle files*) that can be used to either train the neural network that generates the embeddings or to obtain the embeddings, using a previously-trained model;
+  - Generate data using the full pipeline for a large amount of InteriorNet scenes;
-  - Train the neural network that generates the embeddings;
+  - Train the neural network for clustering of lines;
-  - 'Test' the neural network, i.e., retrieve the embeddings for a certain dataset;
+  - Train the neural network for the description of clusters;
+  - Evaluate the full place recognition pipeline;
   - Visualization.

 The following 'auxiliary' packages are also part of the repository:
 1. `line_clustering`: Deprecated package developed to perform clustering of lines.
 2. `line_detection_python`: Currently-unused (and not up-to-date) C++-to-Python bindings of the package `line_detection`.
-3. `line_matching`: Package to match lines extracted in one frame to lines extracted in another frame.
-Since the neural-network embeddings are not meant to be line-features descriptors (cf. above), one should currently not expect to obtain line-to-line matching, but rather (line from one instance)-to-(line from the same instance).
+3. `line_matching`: Deprecated package to match lines extracted in one frame to lines extracted in another frame.

 ## Build instructions for ROS packages